Health & Productivity Management and Occupational Health & Safety

 Measures to achieve inherent safety and the application of safeguards to avoid risks are generally considered to provide the greatest level of safety, as shown in the following table.
 We incorporate such measures in the construction of new or replacement facilities, upon safety reviews of existing facilities, and to prevent the recurrence of accidents.

 Our group is striving to ensure safety in our activities to comply with safe operating standards*.
 Specifically, we are devising and implementing measures such as checking the status of compliance with safe operating standards in our daily operations.
 Operations for which the elimination of risk through equipment modification is impractical are classified as operations requiring special control and strictly managed, such as by ensuring worker competence and prior plan-based approval.

-- *Rather than individual rules for specific procedures, safe operating standards are a system of safety principles which define common safety practices that apply to categories of operation based on similarity of risk.
+- * Systems for safe operation Rather than individual rules for specific procedures, safe operating standards are a system of safety principles which define common safety practices that apply to categories of operation based on similarity of risk.
 For example, to prevent entanglement in machinery, our standard stipulates not to touch any exposed moving parts.

 Sharing and utilizing information of occupational accidents

 We investigate causes and take measures to prevent recurrence at sites where workplace accidents occur.
 We share a database of information on all workplace accidents within the Asahi Kasei Group for utilization in activities such as safety training, case study discussions, and prevention of similar accidents.